RitterAntoine/Loldle_solver/README.md

 python Champion_Guesser.py
 ```

 3. The program will guess a champion and ask for your feedback.
-You can respond with 'yes', 'no', 'higher', 'lower', or 'partial' for each field.
+You can respond with 'y' for 'yes', 'n' for 'no', 'h' for 'higher', 'l' for 'lower', or 'p' for 'partial' for each field.

 4. The program will continue guessing until it correctly identifies the champion.